On the Mathematical Foundations of Causal Fermion Systems in Minkowski Space: Introduction

-As shown in \cite{FF}, the first consequence of implementing the minimal length as a momentum cutoff is the existence of a natural realization of spacetime in terms of finite rank operators on the one-particle Hilbert space (the so-called \textit{local correlation function}, see Theorem \ref{teoremaesistenzaF}) which depends upon a choice of an ensemble of solutions of the Dirac equation.
-The structure consisting of an \textit{ensemble of solutions} together with the corresponding \textit{local correlation function} and a \textit{Borel measure} on its image is called a \textit{causal fermion system}.
-The fermionic wave functions encode information on the spacetime structure and, once suitably rich families of solutions are chosen (see \textit{regular systems}, Definition \ref{definitionregular}), the topological and differentiable structures are recovered: Minkowski spacetime is diffeomorphic to a four-dimensional manifold consisting of bounded operators (see Theorem \ref{teoremamanifold} and Corollary \ref{teoremamanifold2}).
-Moreover these operators also encode the spinorial structure of the wave functions (see Section \ref{correpondences})
+As shown in \cite{FF}, the first consequence of implementing the minimal length as a momentum cutoff is the existence of natural realizations of spacetime in terms of finite-rank operators on the one-particle Hilbert space (the so-called \textit{local correlation function}, see Theorem \ref{teoremaesistenzaF}).
+More concretely, given any closed subspace of the one-particle Hilbert space (referred to as an ensemble of solutions) one constructs a function\footnote{Given a Hilbert space $\mathscr{H}$ we denote by $\scB(\mathscr{H})$ the Banach space of bounded operators on $\mathscr{H}$.}

+where the lower index $\varepsilon$ specifies that the function $u$ has been regularized by the cutoff and $\gamma^0$ is the zeroth Dirac matrix.
+Each operator $F^\varepsilon(x)$ has rank at most four, and its range is formed by solutions which are relevant at the point $x\in\bR^{1,3}$ (the meaning of this statement will become clear in Section \ref{sectionCFS}).
+In this way the local information encoded in the fermionic wave functions is absorbed into a suitable redefinition of spacetime.
+The structure consisting of an \textit{ensemble of solutions} together with the corresponding \textit{local correlation function} (and equipped with a canonical \textit{Borel measure} on its image, see Definition \ref{defCFS} and the remark thereafter) defines a \textit{causal fermion system}.